iamsurajthakur/sustainable-living-tracker/README.md

 ## 📝 License

 This project is licensed under the ISC License - see the LICENSE file for details.

-## 👤 Author

-**Suraj Thakur**

-## 🙌 Support

-For questions, issues, or suggestions, please open an issue on GitHub or contact the maintainer directly.

 ---

 **Ready to make a difference?** Start tracking your sustainable lifestyle today! 🌍